aws/aws-xray-sdk-node/packages/core/README.md

 ### Logging configuration

 By default the SDK will log error messages to the console using the standard methods on the console object.
-The log level of the built in logger can be set bu using either the AWS_XRAY_DEBUG_MODE or AWS_XRAY_LOG_LEVEL environment variables.
+The log level of the built in logger can be set bu using either the `AWS_XRAY_DEBUG_MODE` or `AWS_XRAY_LOG_LEVEL` environment variables.

-If AWS_XRAY_DEBUG_MODE is set to a truthy value, e.g. true, then the log level will be set to debug.
-If AWS_XRAY_DEBUG_MODE is not set then AWS_XRAY_LOG_LEVEL will be used to determine the log level.
+If `AWS_XRAY_DEBUG_MODE` is set to a truthy value, e.g. true, then the log level will be set to debug.
+If `AWS_XRAY_DEBUG_MODE` is not set then `AWS_XRAY_LOG_LEVEL` will be used to determine the log level.
 This variable can be set to either debug, info, warn, error or silent.
 Be warned if the log level is set to silent then NO log messages will be produced.
 The default log level is error and this will be used if neither environment variable is set or if an invalid level is specified.

-If you wish to provide a different format or destination for the logs then you can provide the SDK with you own implementation of the logger interface as shown below.
+If you wish to provide a different format or destination for the logs then you can provide the SDK with your own implementation of the logger interface as shown below.
 Any object that implements this interface can be used.
 This means that many logging libraries, e.g. Winston, could be used and passed to the SDK directly.